 Boss tends to overreact whenever I bring up the topic and gets into the issue of "not trusting the employee to really work and not goof off."
 I see a request to temporarily change a schedule by arriving earlier and staying later on some days and leaving early on other days because of family schedules/child care issues to be different from a request to work at home on certain days on an ongoing basis.
 The first example involves working all hours at the office for a limited amount of time and the second example involves working some days at home with no finite term, but Boss lumps all these requests together and denies all of them.
 Any suggestions or advice on how I can approach the subject and try to get Boss to logically consider these requests?

-The topic of flexible schedules seems to be a hot button issue for your boss, so I am not convinced logical persuasion would work in this case.
+The topic of flexible employee scheduling seems to be a hot button issue for your boss, so I am not convinced logical persuasion would work in this case.
 Your boss will have an emotional reaction during the conversation and the best logical argument simply cannot work when he is in that state.

 Your boss considers flextime as trying to get out of work because his definition of work is face time.
 As long as that remains the case you are fighting a losing battle.
 Instead of trying to change his mind about flextime, it would be more productive to change his attitude about work.